Configuration and running

 Connection closed by foreign host.

-Please report any issues you have encountered using the Github bug tracker
+Please report any issues you have encountered using the bug tracker

-The project has a discussion group at Github
+The project has an email list at https://groups.io/g/qradiolink

 Is the packet radio system within QRadioLink compatible with other existing amateur packet radio modes and / or FM radios?